vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

 }
 ```

-As you can see it's pretty simple, it just simulate the external payment system.
+As you can see it's pretty simple, it just to simulate the external payment system.

 ### Implementing CQRS + Event Sourcing

-As we know, we decided to use CQRS and Event Sourcing in our *Trip* microservice, so first of all, I have to say that I was looking for a good package to help me avoid to re-invent the wheel, and I found these nice packages, [Weapsy.CQRS](https://github.com/Weapsy/Weapsy.CQRS) and [Weapsy.Cqrs.EventStore.CosmosDB.MongoDB](https://www.nuget.org/packages/Weapsy.Cqrs.EventStore.CosmosDB.MongoDB) which helped me a lot and by the way, they're very easy to use.
-Let's get start it from the API, that's where the flow start.
+As we know, we decided to use CQRS and Event Sourcing in our *Trip* microservice, so first of all, I have to say that I was looking for a good package to help me to not re-invent the wheel, and I found these nice packages, [Weapsy.CQRS](https://github.com/Weapsy/Weapsy.CQRS) and [Weapsy.Cqrs.EventStore.CosmosDB.MongoDB](https://www.nuget.org/packages/Weapsy.Cqrs.EventStore.CosmosDB.MongoDB) which helped me a lot and by the way, they're very easy to use.
+Let's get started with the API, that's where the flow start.

 ```c#
 [Route("api/v1/[controller]")]